jaspertung/jaspertung/README.md

--  Hi, I’m Jasper Tung and I am currently a Full Stack Web Development student.
+-  Hi, I’m Jasper Tung and I am currently a Full Stack Web Developer.
--  I've learned HTML, CSS, JavaScript, Bootstrap, and React.
--  I'm currently learning React Native.
--  I will be learning NodeJS, Express, and MongoDB.
+-  I have experience with HTML, CSS, JavaScript, Bootstrap, React, React Native, NodeJS, Express, and MongoDB.
 -  I'm open to new opportunities -- whether for collaboration or work
 -  I can be contacted by email (jtunggsp@gmail.com)